 Ammar was inspired to take on the Royal Parks Half Marathon after reading about North London Cares in The Guardian.
 However, on the lead up to race day, things didn't go as planned as injury prevented him from running.
-Despite this, though Ammar kept going!
+Despite this, Ammar kept going!

-He continued on his training and this spring, without any cheering crowds to spur him on, replicated the entire run solo!
+He continued his training and this spring, without any cheering crowds to spur him on, replicated the entire run solo!
 What an inspiration.

 Below, he tells us about what inspired him to take on this challenge for North London Cares.

 How did you find out about North London Cares?

 I actually came across North London Cares through what I imagine is a more unusual means than many!